-In addition to the Company's environmental policy, Africa Oil maintains several other sustainability-related policies, including a Health & Safety Policy, Human Rights Policy, Stakeholder Engagement & Community Relations Policy, GHG Emissions Management Policy and Diversity, Equity and Inclusion Policy.
+In addition to the Company's current Environment & Emissions Policy, Africa Oil maintains several other sustainability-related policies, including a Health & Safety Policy, and a Community Relations & Human Rights Policy, and Diversity, Equity and Inclusion Policy amongst others.
 These documents are publicly available on Africa Oil's website.

-In addition, Africa Oil undertakes its activities in line with the International Finance Corporation's Performance Standards on Environmental and Social Sustainability and conducts semi-annual independent monitoring reviews to assess compliance with IFC Performance Standards.
-The independent audit reports are publicly available on the Company's website.
+To the extent possible given the Company's non-Operator role on assets, Africa Oil endeavors to undertake activities in line with the International Finance Corporation's Performance Standards on Environmental and Social Sustainability and conduct regular independent assessments to evaluate compliance with IFC Performance Standards and other applicable standards.
+The independent assessment reports are publicly available on the Company's website.

 Africa Oil is committed to ensuring that its operational activities and, as far as it is able to influence them, those of its joint venture parties and shareholdings, comply with applicable standards through its management systems and processes.
-In 2020, the Company established a Board-level Environmental & Social Governance & Health & Safety (ESGHS) Committee, which ensures Board oversight of relevant risks via regular updates on ESGHS performance and strategic initiatives.
-The ESGHS Committee meets at least once per quarter and comprises three members of the Board, all of whom are independent directors.
-In 2021, the Company strengthened the oversight role of the Committee by appointing Erin Johnston as Chair, who as Managing Director of the Lundin Foundation brings a wealth of knowledge and expertise.
+Since 2020, the Company has had a Board-level committee, the Sustainability Committee (previously known as the ESGHS Committee), dedicated to reviewing environmental and social governance matters as well as health and safety ("ESGHS"), which ensures Board oversight of relevant risks via regular updates on ESGHS performance and strategic initiatives.
+The Sustainability Committee meets at least once per quarter and comprises three members of the Board, all of whom are independent directors.

-During 2023, the Committee was involved in a number of initiatives.
-Foremost, the Committee approved publication of the Company's second comprehensive, TCFD-compliant Sustainability Report and reviewed and endorsed the existing ESGHS policies.
-The Board continues to evaluate the development of an updated energy transition strategy, including science-based short-, medium- and long-term targets across Scope 1 and 2 emissions.
-The Company expects to be able to communicate the new strategy in 2024 subject to further detailed assessment.
+During 2024, the Sustainability Committee was involved in a number of initiatives.
+Foremost, the Committee approved publication of the Company's third comprehensive, TCFDcompliant Sustainability Report and reviewed and endorsed the streamlined and revised ESGHS policies.
+The Board also reviewed and endorsed a revised Emissions Management Strategy.